DATA-DOG/DataDogPagerBundle/README.md

 These functions are rendering twig templates for our filters.

+### Links

+In case if you need to make a link and maintain search filters and sorters applied, use the `$pagination->query()` function to get all the necessary url parameters and merge it with your link parameters.

+The demo example handles **enable** and **disable** toggling for projects in a separate controller action and maintains all pagination properties.

 ## Configuration

 There is no necessary configuration for a general usage.
 But in order to customize pagination